 Which Email platforms does Wisestamp integrate with?

-Since WiseStamp focuses on the visual aspect of the signature, the email platform we are most comfortable with is gmail.
-They offer a great visual processor, which allows us to enter GIFs, logos and images.
+Since WiseStamp focuses on the visual aspect of the signature, the email platform we are most comfortable with is Gmail.
+They offer a great visual processor, which allows us to enter GIFs, logos, and images.
 These visual elements generate a lot of clicks, virtually skyrocketing the engagement.
-Our solution is also used by Outlook and Mac Mail, though Outlook’s image processing is a bit outdated so no dynamic content there, but we still have the visual aspect.
+Our solution is also used by Outlook and Mac Mail.
+Though Outlook’s image processing is a bit outdated we still have the visual aspect to play with.
 Mac users are very distinctive, every company that offers solutions to frontline tools is after mac users, but there aren’t as many solutions for them.
-So to answer your question, WiseStamp was built to be agnostic, but gmail is where we place most of our focus.
+So to answer your question, WiseStamp was built to be agnostic, but Gmail is where we place most of our focus.

 What have you done to secure user information from cyber threats?

 Within the email signature realm there are 2 ways to do it.
 One is to reroute the email after it has been sent.
 It allows the email signature provider with more flexibility, without needing to adapt to each mail platform’s ever-changing guidelines.
 That way, however, isn’t secure enough because you’re rerouting emails through a third party, which is the signature provider.
 Instead, we have adapted to guidelines where we inject the signature before the email is sent, so there’s no routing through third parties.
 Security remains within the limits of tech giants like Apple, Google and Microsoft, so we don’t need to deal with it.
 We use data encryption throughout the process like every other vendor.

 How do you see the future of social branding?